claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_full_conversion.approved.md

 We can use them to control what Tasks does when a task's checkbox is clicked, or toggled.

-The [[getting-started/statuses/example-statuses|Example Statuses]] page has a variety of examples, for inspiration.
+The [[Example Statuses|Example Statuses]] page has a variety of examples, for inspiration.

 ---